dragozzine/nPSF/src/README.md

 runprops_src.txt: This text file contains all of the variables that will be used in nearly every function of nPSF.
 It is read in as a dictionary using JSON methods.

 startguess_src.csv: This csv file contains the startguesses for the positions of each psf being utilized in the current run.
 Should be in pixels accordingly fitted to the stamp size designated in runprops.txt.

+objectdata_src.txt: This text file contains additional parameters to be used exclusively by `m-a_sep_TNO.py`.
+It is read in as a dictionary using JSON methods.

 image.csv: